munchlife/Brainwave-Interference-Protocol/README.md

 # Conclusion

-The brainwave interference protocol represents a novel intersection of neuroscience and cryptocurrency.
+The Brainwave Interference Protocol represents a novel intersection of neuroscience and cryptocurrency.
 By incentivizing brainwave alignment with the Schumann resonance, the platform aspires to promote enhancement of both personal and planetary health, pioneering a new era of communication that benefits both the planet and the life that inhabits it.

 # References